Back

 For indoor workplaces:

-• Where humidity is high, use dehumidifiers or reduce the sources of moisture (e.g., cover water baths, drains, leaky steam valves)
+• Where humidity is high, use dehumidifiers or reduce sources of moisture (e.g., cover water baths, drains, leaky steam valves).

 For outdoor workplaces:

-• Provide misting station where humidity is low and where safe to do so
+• Provide a misting station where humidity is low and where safe to do so.

 Administrative controls

-If engineering controls are not practicable, administrative controls must be considered.
-Examples of administrative controls include:
+If engineering controls are not practicable or sufficient to reduce risk to workers, administrative controls must be implemented.
+The following are some examples of administrative controls:

-• Determine and implement appropriate work-rest cycles to allow adequate time for workers to cool down.
+• Determine and implement appropriate work-recovery cycles to allow adequate time for workers to cool down.

 • Schedule work to minimize heat exposure.

-• Assign workers to work in pairs or groups to monitor for signs and symptoms of heat stress.
+• Assign workers to work in pairs or groups and provide adequate supervision to monitor for signs and symptoms of heat stress.

 • Provide adequate supervision.